How “Well-Meaning” Puppy Trainers Can Accidentally Lead You Down a Path of Overwhelm

 That’s why we train FOR a situation, not IN the situation.

-Your puppy doesn’t learn to handle the farmers’ market by being at the farmers’ market.
-They learn the skills in bite sized lessons and moments…at home, in your yard, during short quiet walks…long before facing a crowd, popcorn on the ground, or a golden retriever in a stroller.
+Your puppy doesn’t learn to handle the farmers’ market simply by being at the farmers’ market.
+They learn the skills in bite sized lessons and moments — at home, in your yard, during short quiet walks — long before facing a crowd, popcorn on the ground, or a golden retriever in a stroller.

 If We Did This to Kids, We’d Call It Nuts

-Imagine buy a 4-month old baby who just rolled over for the first time a pair of brand new running shoes because “HEY!
+Imagine buy a 4-month old baby who just learned to roll over a pair of brand new running shoes because “HEY!
 They must be ready.”
 Or enrolling your kid who just mastered multiplication into a college calculus course.

 Absurd, right?